schto223/FlipGraphs.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://schto223.github.io/FlipGraphs.jl/dev)

 This package is part of my master's thesis on FlipGraphs.
 It is still unfinished and in active developpment.
+If you are not yet familiar with what flip graphs are, I recommend you have a look at [Wikipedia](https://en.wikipedia.org/wiki/Flip_graph), or the documentation for this package.

 ## Installation